Start an import

 👍

-• immediately start your import.
-The column headings in the import file are presumed to correspond to the content in your Quable PIM.
-If they do not, you should enable Mapping (see below).
+• Immediately start your import.
+Column headers in the import file are assumed to correspond to the content in your Quable PIM.
+If not, you need to enable Mapping (see below).

 Mapping